-- 6.10.1.
-Aircraft operators based at the Airport shall become familiar with, and adhere to, the noise abatement measures outlined in the Airport's Noise Compatibility Program approved August 7, 1992 (including the preferential runway use policy, engine run-up policies, and encouragement of the use of Stage 3 aircraft at the Airport). - 6.10.2.
-Copies of the Airport's Noise Compatibility Program are available at TAA Administrative offices. - 6.10.3.
-Aircraft operators shall use procedures that result in minimum noise to surrounding areas.
+- 6.10.1 Aircraft operators based at the Airport shall become familiar with, and adhere to the noise abatement measures outlined in the Airport's Noise Compatibility Program approved August 7, 1992 and amended in 2012 (including the preferential runway use policy, engine run-up policies, and encouragement of the use of Stage 3 aircraft at the Airport). - 6.10.2 Copies of the Airport's Noise Compatibility Program are available at TAA Planning and Engineering Department. - 6.10.3 Aircraft operators shall use procedures that result in minimum noise to surrounding areas.
 This includes, but is not limited to, avoiding low altitude maneuvers.
-Optimum power settings and operating altitudes shall be maintained consistent with safe operating procedures for the aircraft. - 6.10.4.
-Flights over populated areas shall be avoided to the extent consistent with safety.
+Optimum power settings and operating altitudes shall be maintained consistent with safe operating procedures for the aircraft. - 6.10.4 Flights over populated areas shall be avoided to the extent consistent with safety.

-6.11.
-Landing and Take-off Operations for Fixed Wing Aircraft when using TIA's main runway 11L-29R.
-During nighttime hours (10:00 p.m. to 7:00 a.m.), preference is given to conducting arrivals from and departures to the southeast when wind, weather and level of traffic permit.

-6.11.1.
-Take-offs will be made only from the ends of the runways or from a designated intersection approved by ATC.
-During daylight hours, and contingent upon weather conditions, pilots are asked to land from the northwest and takeoff to the southeast

-AIRCRAFT RULES AND REGULATIONS
+6.11 Landing and Take-Off Operations for Fixed Wing Aircraft

-- 6.11.2.
-Fixed wing aircraft taking off or landing at the Airport shall do so only from designated runways. - 6.11.3.
-No person shall turn an aircraft around on a runway (and reverse direction) unless given specific instructions or being authorized by ATC to do so.
+- 6.11.1 Take-offs will be made only from the ends of the runways or from a designated intersection approved by TUS ATC. - 6.11.2 During daylight hours, and contingent upon weather conditions, pilots are asked to land from the northwest and takeoff to the southeast when using the main runway 11L-29R. - 6.11.3 During nighttime hours (10:00 p.m. to 7:00 a.m.), preference is given to conducting arrivals from and departures to the southeast when wind, weather and level of traffic permit. - 6.11.4 Fixed wing aircraft taking off or landing at the Airport shall do so only from designated runways. - 6.11.5 No person shall turn an aircraft around on a runway (and reverse direction) unless given specific instructions or being authorized by TUS ATC.

-6.12.
-Passengers and Cargo
+6.12 Passengers and Cargo